soumyajitsamanta/soumyajitsamanta.github.io-/Bookmarks.md

 Icons can be added via following methods in order of preference:
 - Markdown image inclusion using !\[]\()
 - Using the img tags \<img src="" width="" height="">\</img>
-- Using emohis where they are suitable and present
+- Using emojis where they are suitable and present

 # Links